• Skip to primary navigation

 • Lemon juice: It gives a nice tangy flavor.
 You know lemon is often used in Mediterranean and Middle Eastern dips like this one.

 • Fresh dill: The slightly tangy flavor of dill is a nice addition to this broad bean dip.
-It is the herb that is traditionally used in this Turkish recipe.
-We have never seen a fava served with another herb.
-But you can always experiment and try it with fresh mint or parsley.
+You can leave it out or experiment and try fresh mint or parsley.

 Alternative Add-Ins